 - SKILL-COMPETENCIES 1: PERCEPTION-ACTION COUPLING is very important in Skill Acquisition, some refer to it as decision making: “We must perceive in order to move, but we must also move in order to perceive” (James Gibson, Ecological Dynamics).
 But most drills are instructed “Do this!”
 Rather than providing Game information such as opponents, space, direction, or goals to give a reason to move.

-- SKILL-COMPETENCIES 2: REPETITION WITHOUT REPETITION (Nikolai Bernstein) is another important concept in developing skill.
+- SKILL-COMPETENCIES 2: REPETITION WITHOUT REPETITION (Nikolai Bernstein) introduced another important concept in developing skill.
+To adapt, explore and improve upon something, we need to spend time on it.
+Play, Repeat.
 A main argument of drills would be for the benefit of repetition.
+But what needs repeating?
+Is it the technique or the task?
+Repetition without Repetition upholds the representative and contextual variability of the task.

 - FUN: What’s more enjoyable, playing a Game or doing a Drill?
+What have the participants come to do?
+Have Fun or work hard?
 If we want to nurture a ‘Love of the Game’, our participants experience must be FUN!
+And where there is enjoyment and engagement, a full investment of effort can emerge.

-- LET THE GAME BE THE TEACHER: Games are easier to Facilitate than Drills because once we’ve set it up, the game and players can take ownership.
+- LET THE GAME BE THE TEACHER: Games are easier to Facilitate than Drills.
 Most Drills need constant direction from the Coach in explanation, demonstration, correction and instruction.
+Once they know the aim of the game, the players can take ownership and we can stand back or join in, and let the Game do its teaching.

 So as long as our participants are playing a Game we know they are benefitting but is one game better than another?
 There are a few options to consider: